 Generate variable voltages using PWM in MicroPython

-PWM is a technique that generates a voltage between 0 and 3.3V using only digital outputs .
-PWM stands for Pulse With Modulation .
-It’s based on the period ratio of a logic signal in its high state (3.3V) and in its low state (0V): the PWM consists in varying the duty of an electrical pulse.
+The PWM is a technique that allows generating a voltage between 0 and 3.3V using only digital outputs .
+PWM is the acronym for Pulse With Modulation .
+Indeed, this trick is based on the temporal proportion of a logic signal at its high state (3.3V) and its low state (0V): the PWM consists in varying the width of an electrical pulse.

-The succession of pulses with a given duty is seen on average as a constant voltage between 0V and 3.3V, whose value is determined by:
+The succession of pulses with a given width is seen on average as a constant voltage between 0V and 3.3V, whose value is determined by :

-A PWM signal is configured via the pulse duty and its frequency.
-We can tune these 2 parameters in MicroPython.
+A PWM signal is configured via the duty cycle and the pulse frequency.
+We can modify these two parameters in MicroPython.

-Generate music notes (like the sound in retro consoles)
+Generate music notes (sound similar to retro consoles)

-The PWM signals are not permanently generated by the microprocessor but by dedicated hardware blocks.
-Therefore, it is sufficient to configure the PWM blocks only once in the script: the signal will be generated continuously in the background.
-We associate an output of a PWM block with a pin on your ESP32 board.
-Processor resources will be free to perform other tasks.
+The microprocessor generates PWM signals not continuously but by dedicated hardware blocks.
+You only have to configure the PWM blocks once in the script so that the signal is constantly generated in the background.
+We associate an output of a PWM block to a pin of our board.
+The processor resources will be free to execute other tasks.

 Each PWM block can have an independent frequency.